stevepark27/qa-assignment-tool/README.md

 - Includes a **shuffling system** that increases the likelihood of reps being assigned to different leads each month.
 - Writes the final results to a new Excel sheet, ready for review or sharing.

-This automation reduced a two-hour manual task to **less than one minute** while improving fairness, transparency, and workload balance.
+This automation reduced a two-hour manual task to **less than 10 minutes** while improving fairness, transparency, and workload balance.

 ---